Pointe-noire Republic Of The Congo Travel Guide

 Often around Grand Marché or busy intersections.

-Fares are in cash paid directly.
+Fares are with cash paid directly.

 Vehicles vary in age and condition.